Our topmost choices for the best Nike supination shoes:

 Can shoes correct supination?

-Yes, the shoes that can align the foot to its ideal run signature without allowing it to roll outward excessively can correct supination.
+Yes, shoes that can align the foot to its ideal run signature without allowing it to roll outward excessively can correct supination.
 The best shoes that can do it have exceptional cushioning and shock absorption with a roomy toe box that can allow the toes to splay comfortably and generate power when pushing off.

 Are Nike shoes good for high arches?